Almoner - Giver of charity to the

 Chaisemaker - Carriage maker

-Chandler -Dealer or trader; one who makes or sells candles; retailer of groceries
+-Dealer or trader; one who makes or sells candles; retailer of

 Chiffonnier- Wig maker